All Episodes

 Bernie Sanders is the guy writing the bill.

-Do you really think you're not gonna pay more in your paycheck for a bill that Bernie Sanders writes to raise taxes so that they can do the Green New Deal, amnesty over a hundred billion dollars with a B for amnesty for illegals as President Bordens got an open border crisis that's now a super spreader event at our southern border.
+Do you really think you're not going to pay more in your paycheck for a bill that Bernie Sanders writes to raise taxes so that they can do the Green New Deal, amnesty over $100 billion worth of B for amnesty for illegals?

 That's what this is all about.

-The two are tied inextricably tax hikes with very little infrastructure.
+The two are tied inextricably, tax hikes with very little infrastructure.

 What's your take, Congresswoman?